Life imprisonment in Ireland

 Life imprisonment (príosúnacht bheatha) in Ireland may last for the natural life of the convict.
 While life imprisonment is the most severe penalty possible under Irish law, it is not necessarily "life imprisonment" in practice, as not all of the life sentence is generally served in prison custody.
 The granting of temporary or early release of life sentenced prisoners is a feature of the Irish prison system handled by the Minister for Justice, Home Affairs and Migration.

 In deciding on the release from prison of a prisoner sentenced to life imprisonment, the minister will always consider the advice and recommendations of the Parole Board of Ireland: the Board, as of 2021, will normally review prisoners sentenced to life imprisonment after 12 years have been served (previously seven).

-However, the sentencing judge can order that the prisoner is to serve a longer period (up to a maximum of 30 years) or order that the prisoner is never to be considered for parole.
-If parole is not considered, the prisoner will spend the rest of their life in prison.
+Unlike in other jurisdictions, sentencing judges cannot set minimum terms to be served, nor can they impose an indefinite sentence without the possibility parole.